-Hello, I'm Joe Fantozzi, Director of Admissions.
+Hello, I'm Joe Fantozzi, Executive Director of Enrollment Management (Acting).
 Congratulations on making the choice to attend City College.
 You are about to join an academic community that will not only help you achieve your goals, but will also become an integral part of your life.Now that you've decided to enroll, what's next?
 The Office of Admissions is part of an enrollment management team that includes the Registrar, Bursar and Financial Aid offices and we're all here to help you succeed.

 I wish you the best of luck as you begin your college career here at City College.
 If you see me on campus, stop by to say hello and let me know how you're doing!

-Joseph A. Fantozzi, Director of Admissions and Scholarships
+Joseph A. Fantozzi, Executive Director of Enrollment Management (Acting)

 Why You May Need to Interact with Admissions Once You Have Successfully Enrolled

 - Entering freshmen will need to provide a final high school record.
 Most NYC public high schools automatically send your final record to CUNY.
 Some private, parochial and out-of-town schools also take care of this for you.
 Be sure to check with your high school guidance office to find out.
 If you do need to send a final official transcript, arrange to have it mailed to CUNY's University Application Processing Center, not to the college.